golobby/env/README.md

 [![Coverage Status](https://coveralls.io/repos/github/golobby/env/badge.png?branch=master)](https://coveralls.io/github/golobby/env?branch=master)

 # Env
-Env is a simple package to read environment variable files and load them into the OS variables.
+GoLobby Env is a simple package to read environment variable files and load them into the OS variables.
 It parses env files and returns their key/values as a `map[string]string`.
 It also loads or overloads them into the OS variables.